elegant-rake/PokeClicker/README.md

 # Developer instructions

 ## Naming conventions
-All typescript file names should be [lower camelCase](https://en.wikipedia.org/wiki/Camel_case)
+All class and file names should be [upper CamelCase](https://en.wikipedia.org/wiki/Camel_case).
+Function names should be lower camelCase

 ## Building from Source